sgsbucket/animan-doc/docs/animan/member_preference.md

     </ScreenshotMark>
 </Screenshot>

-There are two options for each show to toggle:
+There are two options for each Show to toggle:

 - Renderman Notifications

-  The notification from renderman when
+  Notifications are sent when:

   1. Cutup upload finishes

-     send to admin users
+     sent to Admin users

-  2. A preview rendered
+  2. A preview has rendered

-     send to the worker / reviewers of the resource/shot
+     sent to the Member / Supervisor of the Resource / Shot

 - Stage Notification

-  The notification is sent when a resource is moved to a different stage.
+  Notification is sent when a Resource is moved to a different Stage.

 ## Request Account Change